 (ii) a redetermination by the Delivery Body pursuant to a direction by the Authority or the court, within five Working Days of receipt of the decision or instruction amend the Capacity Market Register as required by that decision or instruction;

-(cc) to record any changes to the Meter Point Administration Numbers, BM Unit IDs and other identification codes for the relevant Meters relating to the CMU within five Working Days following approval from the Delivery Body;
+(cc) Not used;

 7.6A Capacity Market Metering Register to be publicly available

-7.6A.1
+7.6A.1 The contents of the Capacity Market Metering Register must be available for inspection by the public on request at reasonable notice during the CM Settlement Body’s working hours or online.

+7.6A2 At the request of any person the CM Settlement Body must provide a written statement of any entry on the Capacity Market Metering Register within five Working Days.

 7.7 Applications for rectification of the Capacity Market Register and Appeals

-7.7.1 Where any person considers that an entry maintained in respect of it or any Capacity Committed CMU for which they are the Capacity Provider under this Chapter 7 is factually inaccurate, they may request to the Delivery Body that the entry be amended or deleted.
+7.7.1 Where any person considers that an entry maintained in respect of it or any Capacity Committed CMU for which they are the Capacity Provider under this Chapter 7 as it pertains to the Capacity Market Register is factually inaccurate, they may request to the Delivery Body that the entry be amended or deleted.

 7.7.1 A Where any person considers that an entry maintained in respect of it or any Prequalified CMU for which they are the Applicant under this Chapter 7 is factually inaccurate, during the period beginning fifteen working days following the relevant Prequalification Results Day and ending ten working days prior to the first bidding round of the relevant auction only, they may request to the Delivery Body that the entry be amended or deleted.